thegiftofgabes/10-spellblades/procedure.md

 ### Your Covenant was tasked with...

 1. Uprooting the Cult of the White Emperor;
-2. Finding the source of the Gamour pouring in;
+2. Finding the source of the Glamour pouring in;
 3. Locating and destroy the last shards of the Truest Mirror;
 4. Appeasing the Third and the Fourth;
 5. Protecting the integrity of Paradox Vow;